Randy Carlyle: Washington Capitals (2002–2004)

 Carlyle was hired as an assistant coach by the Washington Capitals to work with newly hired head coach Bruce Cassidy for the 2002–03 season.
 In his first season with the Capitals, the team went 39–29–14, reaching the 2003 playoffs as the sixth seed in the Eastern Conference.
 In the playoffs, the Capitals were eliminated by the Tampa Bay Lightning in the first round.

 Washington struggled badly in the 2003–04 season, with Cassidy being fired after an 8–16–1 start and replaced by Glen Hanlon.
 Under Hanlon, the Capitals went 15–30–9 as the club finished in 14th place in the Eastern Conference.
 Carlyle was not brought back after the season.

 Manitoba Moose (2004–2005)

 Carlyle returned to the Manitoba Moose as head coach for the 2004–05 season.
 Under Carlyle, the Moose went 44–26–7–3 to finish third in the North Division.
 In the playoffs, the Moose upset the higher seeded St. John's Maple Leafs and Rochester Americans before losing to the Chicago Wolves in the Western Conference final.
+His management style was described as "an up-tempo style reminiscent of the Vancouver Canucks when [Brian] Burke was their general manager", which attracted the services of Brian Burke, the GM of the Mighty Ducks of Anaheim.